Skip to main content

 What happens if my EAD card has incorrect information on it?

 Wait to receive a job offer so you can show your EAD to your employer.
-Since the correction process may require to mail your EAD card, it is better to wait until after the hiring process to send your EAD card to USCIS.
+Since the correction process may require you to mail your EAD card, it is better to wait until after the hiring process to send your EAD card to USCIS.
 Corrections may be done through the USCIS website.

 Where can I work?